 Shortly after boarding, flight attendants offer passengers in SWISS Business Class a welcome drink of either still water, orange juice, or Champagne.

 The multi-page, multi-lingual menu includes a selection of appetizers, entrees, and dessert.
-I choose either the Taste of Switzerland or vegetarian item designed by Hiltl (one of my favorite restaurants in Zurich).
+I usually select either the Taste of Switzerland or a vegetarian item designed by Hiltl (one of my favourite restaurants in Zurich).
 A quicker menu option is available for passengers wanting to relax, sleep or work during the flight.

 The thoughtful wine list includes a selection of white and red wines from around the world.

 I appreciate the innovative and reusable amenity kits provided to SWISS Business Class passengers.
-These fabric bags come in a variety of designs, and the smaller ones can snap into the larger bags.
+The amenity kits vary, but one of my favourites is these fabric bags that snap or clip together.

-Thick red socks, ear plugs, a comfortable eye shade (well done SWISS), tooth care set, and lip balm are inside each Business Class amenity kit.
+Cozy socks, ear plugs, a comfortable eye shade, tooth care set, and lip balm are often included in each Business Class amenity kit.

-Full-size bottles of Swisscode lotion and facial mist, along with refreshing towels and sample size containers of facial cream are available in the Business Class lavatories.
+Full-size bottles of lotion and facial mist, along with towels and sample-size containers of face cream, are typically available in the Business Class lavatories.

 SWISS Business Class and Arrivals Lounge

-In Zurich, SWISS Business Class travelers can access the modern, light-filled lounge with numerous seating options.
+In Zurich, SWISS Business Class travellers can access the modern, light-filled lounge with numerous seating options.
 Here you can relax in one of the lounges, watch airplanes from the outdoor balcony, or enjoy a meal.
-SWISS lounge guests can dine on items from a buffet, or select hot items from a Chef-staffed cooking station.
+SWISS lounge guests can dine on items from a buffet or select hot items from a Chef-staffed cooking station.